[ + links to: Glossary - Timeline - Maps - Survey of Ooranye - Plan of Olhoav -

 "Easy, easy," replied Yadon - thoughtlessly, in English.

-"I simply suggest," the mysterious stranger went on, now in the language of the place, "that the glimpse gained by sponndar Strao Gheren might also be granted to another climber of the Ridge.
-That's to say, perhaps somebody else might seek, and win, another five-minute dose of knowledge.
-In fact..." he added with serenity as he rose from his chair, "I reckon I need to learn stuff."
+"I simply suggest," the mysterious stranger went on, now in the right language of the place, "that the glimpse gained by sponndar Strao Gheren might also be granted to another.
+That's to say, perhaps somebody else might climb the Ridge and win an additional five-minute dose of knowledge.
+In fact..." he added as he rose from his chair, "I need to learn stuff."

 He turned and spoke, "Ask rather, what I will not do.
 I won't dodge."

-These words had a tumultuous effect upon the feelings of his hearers, up-churning an awareness that the flow of fate had burst its usual banks.
-No one was sure enough to stop Yadon from striding out the door of the Niffomb Ollog, which he did, ignoring the voices which were raised behind him.
+The tumultuous effect the stranger was having upon the feelings of his hearers, up-churned a realization that some special crux in their lives had occurred; that the flow of fate had burst its usual banks.
+No one was sure enough to stop Yadon from striding out the door of the Niffomb Ollog.
+Therefore, that is what he successfully did, ignoring the voices which were raised behind him in indecisive and bewildered chatter.

-A different sound, that of hurrying footsteps, made him turn his head.
+A different sound, that of hurrying footsteps, made him turn his head, to see the brawny but attractive Devlel gaining upon him.

-"Thanks," he said simply, "I will appreciate it, if you show me the shortest way to the top."
+"Thanks," he said, "I will appreciate it if you show me the shortest way to the top."

-Her eyes lifted briefly to the sky-line.
-"I've never been up there," she remarked, falling into step beside him as headed for the Krokkembar; "never felt bothered to go.
-But the beginning of the path is not hard to find, for a native like me."
+Her eyes lifted to the sky-line.
+"I've never," she remarked, falling into step beside him, "never felt bothered to climb the Krokkembar.
+But the beginning of the path is not hard for me to find."

-"And now you are bothered to go up," Yadon remarked with a sidelong glance at the woman.
+"And now you are bothered to go up."
+Yadon spoke with a sidelong glance at the woman.

 "Isn't it?"
 She compressed her lips.
-Then she added, "And interesting, likewise, is your style, sponndar 'no-dodge' Yadon."
+"And interesting likewise is your style, sponndar 'no-dodge' Yadon."
+He met that with a silence, which for a little while she did not break.

-Eyeing the zig-zag, Yadon observed that its chalky pallor became indistinct beyond the next two turns, and invisible thereafter; nevertheless its regularity promised its continuance.
+Eyeing the zig-zag, Yadon observed that it became indistinct beyond the next two turns, and invisible thereafter; nevertheless its regularity promised its continuance.

 "Ready?" said the woman.
 "Then up we go."